-Prior Proved Offences - If a player has been convicted of an offence in the two (2) year period immediately preceding the incident, the player is liable to an increase equivalent to 100 points minimum or 50% of the base penalty for each previous offence.
+Prior Proved Offences - If a player has been convicted of an offence in the two (2) year period immediately preceding the incident, the player is liable to an increase equivalent to 100 points minimum or 25% of the base penalty.

-Clean Record (2 years) - if a player has played international or junior international football (Under 13 and above) for a minimum of two years and has not been convicted of an offence in the two seasons preceding a charge, the player is entitled to a reduction equivalent to 25% of the base penalty.
+Clean Record - if a player has played international or junior international football (Under 13 and above) for a minimum of two years and has not been convicted of an offence in the two seasons preceding a charge, the player is entitled to a reduction equivalent to 25% of the base penalty.